 Source: Processed data, 2020

-Table 2 above represents the mean score of 4,13 for the responses of the organizations that are used as research sample to the questions asked about measuring organizational culture.
-The score lies between range 4 (agree) and 5 (strongly agree).
-This proves that generally that the preparations of financial statements in the organizations that are included in the research sample have adopted organizational culture.
+According to Table 2, a mean score of 4,13 was obtained from the responses to the questions regarding measuring organizational culture.
+The score lies between the ranges of 4 (agree) and 5 (strongly agree).
+Generally, it shows that the preparations of financial statements in the organizations included in the research sample adopted organizational culture.

-Table 3.
-Mean Score of the Assessments of Respondents on Financial Reporting
+Table 3: Mean Score of the Assessments of Respondents on Financial Reporting